jaxcksn/nanoleafMusic/README.md

 NanoleafMusic is a quick and easy tool to sync your Spotify playback with your Nanoleaf light panels.
 It doesn't even require a rhythm module.
 You can use it with your own color palette, or have it use colors from the album art.

+**NOTE**: At this time, Canvas and Shapes are not supported.
+I only own and can test on the Light Panels so unless someone who has a Canvas or Shapes device would like to contribute and add support, it will likely will be awhile before either are supported.

 ## Installation